Vanishing Kings - Lions of the Namib II - The Musketeers' Legacy

 Vanilla, Cinnamon and Almond Slivers - Christmas Bakery in Europe

-A «biscuit treasure hunt» through Central Europe is well worthwhile.
-Christmas in Switzerland would be impossible to imagine without the so-called »Zimtsterne«, star-shaped cookies with cinnamon fl avour.
-In Znaim, in the Czech Republic, the traditional Christmas cookies are glazed with white fondant.
-The dough for the «biscuit doughnut» from Trento is not kneaded, but stirred, and the biscuits are not cut out but instead piped onto the baking tray and decorated with candied tropical fruits.
-In Trieste, spices and lots of chocolate make the «Dolci» into an Advent delicacy.
-Shortbread biscuits in Hanover and the incomparable The so-called Viennese »Vanillekipferl«, sand tarts with a good vanilla fl avour, are the final destinations in this pre-Christmas biscuit tour throughout Europe.
+Christmas in Switzerland would be impossible to imagine without the so-called »Zimtsterne«, starshaped cookies with cinnamon flavour.
+In Znaim, the traditional Christmas cookies are glazed with white fondant.
+In Trieste, spices and lots of chocolate make the «Dolci» into a delicacy.
+The so-called Viennese »Vanillekipferl«, is the final destination in this «biscuit treasure hunt» throughout Europe.

 Jewel of the Elephant Coast

 South Africa's Isimangaliso National Park, which in the Zulu language simply means «wonder», is home to the so-called «big five»- elephants, rhinoceroses, buffaloes, lions and leopards.
 Covering 3,280 km2 (2,038 square miles) right alongside the sea, this «wonderland» offers incomparable biodiversity with a correspondingly wide range of species in its extensive wetlands, swamps, savannah and coastal forests.
 Opening up the region to eco-tourism is not just intended to benefit the local economy; it is also the central strategy for sustainable development and nature conservation.
 Isimangaliso was listed as a UNESCO World Natural Heritage site in 1999.